dyrickn/Health-Checks/README.md

-# Health-Checks
+# Health Checks and Tests

-scripts that check the health of our computers.
+scripts that check the health of our computers

-This repo will be populated with checks.
+added: basic unit test stuff